tomjnixon/ConMan/README.rst

 3. Be very careful using m4's ``divert`` command in your m4 scripts...
 Hopefully this will be cleaned up in the future...

-4. Though the git support presently is a bit random and hard-coded at present, a plugin system is (possibly) coming so expect this sort of capability to get cleaned up and extended.

 About
 -----